Stefan Radoslav: Reign and deposition

 Fine mentions Radoslav acting as governor of the Principality of Zeta for part the reign of his father.
 In a charter variously dated to 1222 or 1228, Radoslav appears as co-founder of the monastery of Žiča with his father.
 King Stefan the First-Crowned, who had become ill, took monastic vows and died in 1227.
 Radoslav who was the eldest son succeeded as King, crowned at Žiča by Archbishop Sava, his uncle and the first Archbishop (since 1219) of the autocephalous Serbian Orthodox Church.
 The younger sons, Vladislav and Uroš I, received appanages.
 The youngest of the brothers, Sava II, was appointed Bishop of Hum shortly thereafter, later serving as Archbishop of Serbia (1263-1270).
 The Church and state were thus dominated by the same family and the ties between the two as well as the family's role within the Church continued.

 According to biographer and monk Theodosius, Radoslav was a good ruler at first, but then fell under the influence of his wife, who was the daughter of the ruler of Epirus and Thessalonica, Theodore Komnenos Doukas (r.
 1215–1230).
 Radoslav was most likely not beloved by the Serbian nobility due to this Greek influence.
 Radoslav used his Greek name, Stephanos Doukas, on his coinage, in several Greek documents and even once in his signature.

 Radoslav was probably safe from domestic rebellion as long as his father-in-law Theodore remained strong.
 In 1230, however, Theodore was defeated and captured by Bulgarian Emperor Ivan Asen II, after which Radoslav's position seems to have weakened; some of his nobility revolted in autumn 1233.
 Serbian medieval biographers noted that the nobility had left the support of Radoslav and stood itself behind the younger Vladislav.
 Radoslav fled the country between 1 September 1233 and 4 February 1234, and was unable to regain the kingdom, but eventually returned as a monk.
-Radoslav fled to Dubrovnik (1233) with his wife, and there are indications that Radoslav had organized some actions against Vladislav and that he thought that he would manage to return to the throne - this is evident from an dated 4 February 1234, regarding a promise to Ragusan trading privileges once he had returned to Serbia.
+Radoslav fled to Dubrovnik (1233) with his wife, and there are indications that Radoslav had organized some actions against Vladislav and that he thought that he would manage to return to the throne - this is evident from a charter dated 4 February 1234, regarding a promise to Ragusan trading privileges once he had returned to Serbia.
 Because of this, Vladislav began threatening Ragusa, which then had to turn to Bosnian Ban Ninoslav for help, and as the action against Vladislav was unsuccessful, Radoslav found refuge with the Epirote ruler Michael II Komnenos Doukas in Dyrrhachium.